 In their collaboration, they focus on three spearheads:

 The Universities also run the One Health Early Career Champions Mentoring Programme, supporting the cultivation of talent and career advancement of early career researchers.
 The programme is open for doctoral students at the University of Helsinki and University of Nairobi with a focus on One Health.
-The call for the first round is closed but stay tuned for the next call in 2023!
+Stay tuned for the calls in the programme here!

 The Africa Early Career Mobility Programme at the University of Helsinki supports talented young African researchers and connects them with world-class academics and leading researchers at the University of Helsinki.
 It offers monthly grants of 3400 € for a 3-10 month stay at the University of Helsinki.
 The early career researchers must have a connection to a Principal Investigator working at the University of Helsinki with whom new collaboration is being planned.

 The programme is a three-year pilot.
-The first call was held in April 2022, and forthcoming calls will be held in 2023 and 2024.
+The first call was held in April 2022 and the second one in March 2023.

-The call for the second round of the programme will start in early February and close on March 15, 2023.
+The next call will open in spring 2024.
 Please note that applications are submitted by Principal Investigators at the University of Helsinki who would like to host a visit of an early career researcher.

 The Africa Early Career Mobility Programme is a part of the University of Helsinki’s Africa programme 2021-2030.
 With a budget of 500.000 € spanning three years, the goal is to increase engagement with Africa and support new ambitious ideas for research and education collaboration.
 Sustainability is at the heart of the programme and funded applications have a link to UN's Sustainable Development Goals.